 Bringing your family to Northern Ireland

-Visas for Dependents
+Visas for Dependants

-Read more information on immigration, employment and education for family members.
+- Read more information on immigration, employment, and education for family members

 Childcare and Education

-Education is free for all children up to the age of 16 but you will need to pay for a school uniform and you may be asked to pay for sports kit, specialist lessons, e.g. music and for trips and events.
+Education is free for all children up to the age of 16 but you will need to pay for a school uniform, and you may be asked to pay for sports kit, specialist lessons (e.g. music) and for trips and events.
 It is not possible to register your child at a school before you have a term-time address in Northern Ireland.

 Playgroups and Crèches

 When you have found a nursery that you think is suitable you should contact them and ask to make an appointment to discuss your requirements, costs, etc.

 Read more information on finding a day nursery in Northern Ireland.